alex-shevchenko/jinn-docs/definitions/models.md

     watchers: { entity: User, relation: many-to-many }
 ```

-Pivot table name is generated using alphabetically sorted names of entities (same as in Eloquent relations), so in this case it will be `PostUser`.
+A pivot table name is generated using alphabetically sorted names of entities (same as in Eloquent relations), so in this case, it will be `PostUser`.
-You can give a more meaningful name to it using already known parameter `via`, but keep in mind to do this on both sides, if you have them.
+You can give a more meaningful name to it using the already known parameter `via`, but keep in mind to do this on both sides if you have them.
 ```yaml
 User:
   properties: